HenrikJoreteg/joreteg.com/posts/2016/12/installing-web-apps-for-real.md

 A platform with over 1 billion monthly active mobile is working to make web apps first class citizens on that platform in every way they can.
 This is a *huge* deal.
 But, to be clear this isn't about Google and Chrome, sure the term Progressive Web App may have been [coined](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/) and promoted by Googlers.
 But, don't confuse this with just being a Google Thing™.

 I'm pretty sure the folks at Microsoft, Mozilla, and Opera would take that personally.
 Friggin' Steve Jobs promoted the basic idea.
 Microsoft has [committed to listing PWAs in their store](https://blogs.windows.com/msedgedev/2016/07/08/the-progress-of-web-apps/#clsLLk1RvqTVvAyK.97)!
 Which is actually more than Google has committed to doing though, if I were a betting man, I'd say this little APK tweak is a step they're taking in that direction.
-But regardless, the point is, this isn't about Google, it's a Web Thing™.
+But regardless, the point is this isn't about Google, it's a Web Thing™.

-Right now the Google folks are definitely among the group pushing the envelope with this concept right now.
+Right now the Google folks are definitely among the group pushing the envelope with this concept the hardest.
 But none of this would get me excited if it were not based on extending the reach of standards-based web applications onto their host systems.

 As someone who's been working in this space for a long time I'm super excited to see metrics support and economic forces all finally seem to be aligning behind this idea, its time seems to finally have come.

 It's a good time to go all in on the web.
 I can't wait to see what the next few years bring.
 Personally, I feel like the web is well poised to replace the majority of apps we now get from app stores.

 Oh, and for those of you worried about Apple, don't be.
 They don't like to be the laggard and there are positive signs that they're coming around to the idea.
-I think the best way to make that happen is to building amazing web experiences that make investing in native app for App Stores seem arduous and unnecessary.
+I think the best way to make that happen is to building amazing web experiences that make choosing to invest in building native apps for App Stores seem arduous and unnecessary.
+Apple certainly don't want Safari to be [the new IE](https://nolanlawson.com/2015/06/30/safari-is-the-new-ie/), so watch them closely and help speak out where you can.

 If you want to (nicely) disagree with me or if you just think there may be something to this whole Web Thing™ I'm [@HenrikJoreteg](https://twitter.com/henrikjoreteg) on twitter you can hit me up there.